 “Accountability breeds response-ability.” – Stephen R. Covey

 #1 – Casting a Vision: The first step is for you and your partner to share your vision for your life and business.
-This allows you and your partner to be on the same page and have a clear understanding of each other’s true desire.
+This allows you and your partner to be on the same page and have a clear understanding of each other’s true desires.

 #2 – Goal Setting: It is important these goals be specific and measurable.
 Remember, a goal without a number is just a dream.
 As you outline your goals, you want to clearly articulate what each goal is going to look and feel like when achieved.
 This will ensure you both are actually moving towards the same thing.